-Unfamiliar Ash Wednesday Rituals Cause Confusion and Confrontation in San Narciso County
+Unfamiliar Ash Wednesday Rituals Cause Confusion and Confrontation in Suburb

-“At first I wasn’t sure what I was seeing,” Fallopian explained.
-“These three women were standing in line with dirt smeared all over their faces.
-Normally, when you politely tell someone they have something on their face, they discreetly wipe it away and thank you.
-Not so much on Ash Wednesday, it turns out.”
+"At first I wasn't sure what I was seeing," Fallopian explained.
+"These three women were standing in line with dirt smeared all over their faces.
+Normally, when you politely tell a person she has something on her face, she discreetly wipes it away and thanks you.
+Not so much on Ash Wednesday, it turns out."

 Fallopian claimed that one woman became angry and vocal, which led to a confrontation.

-“The store employees didn’t even know what to do, with that Harpy screaming the way she was about Jesus and stuff,” Fallopian continued.
-“We all know about Jesus here.
+"The store employees didn't even know what to do, with that Harpy screaming the way she was about Jesus and stuff," Fallopian continued.
+"We all know about Jesus here.
 This is a Judeo-Christian community, not a Catholic bayou hootenanny.
-The good people in this town don’t go in for all that heretical hoodoo.
-There’s some Jews here too.
-I can’t believe that they were any happier.
-Those crosses the women drew on their foreheads in dirt -- I think that’s what they were -- looked like frigging swastikas.
-Can you imagine?”
+The good people in this town don't go in for all that heretical hoodoo.
+There's some Jews here too.
+I can't imagine they were any happier.
+Those crosses the women drew on their foreheads in dirt -- they looked like frigging swastikas.
+Can you imagine?"

-Father Preternature, who presides over the county’s only Catholic church, said that his membership has increased recently, but that most of the people in San Narciso County have limited exposure to Catholic rituals.
+Father Preternature, who presides over the county's only Catholic church, said his membership had increased recently, but that most of the people in San Narciso County have limited exposure to Catholic rituals.

 "It's the community's fault," Preternature complained.
 "They've been dragging unprecedented numbers of Mexican immigrants here from Arizona for landscaping and such.
 These people are mostly Catholic, and I've been happy to open my doors to them.
 They didn't deserve the treatment they received."